What age group do I sign my child up for?

 What if my child needs to take medicine at camp?

 If your child needs to take maintenance medication, camp staff will assist in reminding your child.
-You will need to fill out a Camp Medical Release Form.
+You will need to fill out a Camp Medication Release Form.
 This form can be found on the website or you can pick one up at the Maine Park Leisure Center.
 All medications must be brought one daily dose at a time in the original pharmacy bottle including the label with the doctor’s instructions.

 What if my child has special needs?